vishless/dvorak-programmer-mod/README.md

 This is a modified version of https://github.com/ThePrimeagen/keyboards.
-I changed to using numbers first instead of the symbols.

 # Installation

-I couldn't get it to work by copying the layout file to `.config/xkb/`.
-Below steps worked.

 PLEASE MAKE A BACKUP OF THE FILES BEFORE EDITING